Jewelrana2life/Jewelrana2life/README.md

 - 👋 Hi, I’m @julfiquer
 - 👀 I’m interested in ...hanif
 - 🌱 I’m currently learning ...love
-- 💞️ I’m looking to collaborate on ... middle
+- 💞️ I’m looking to collaborate on ... breathing s mean
 - 📫 How to reach me ...
 Hittaha
 <!---